freshworks/crayons/.github/ISSUE_TEMPLATE/new-component-request---.md

 ---
-name: 'New Component Request \U0001F36D'
+name: "New Component Request \U0001F36D"
 about: You can request a new component to add to the repository from the contributors.
   Please make sure you have gone through the documentation completely before raising a new component request.
-title: '[Feature Request] - '
+title: "[Feature Request] - "
-labels: feature-request
+labels: ''
 assignees: ''

 ---